Subscribe to our mailing list

 Several parts of India lie on highly active fault zones.
 The entirety of the northeast is ranked 5 on a scale of 1 to 5.
 The most active are along the length of the Himalayas.
 Earth tremors are common in these regions and can cause landslides.
 Limited emergency response vehicles, equipment and medical facilities could increase the impact an earthquake has.
 The risk in West Bengal (including Kolkata and Darjeeling) is ranked as 4 out of 5.

 India’s most-used network is Airtel with a wide coverage throughout the country.
+Jio is particularly good in the North East.
+Providers such as Vodafone have a much smaller coverage, especially in the North East.
 Tourist SIM cards can be purchased but it is necessary for the vendor to register you at time of sale.
 This will include taking a copy of your passport.
+This can be a long and laborious process.
 Ask us if Sampan can help you arrange a SIM card.

-Note that in more remote parts of the northeast such as Nagaland and Mizoram, internet connection will not be strong.
-Complete power outages are common in Nagaland.
+Note that in more remote parts of the North East such as Nagaland and Mizoram, internet connection will not be strong.
+Complete power outages are common in Nagaland and Meghalaya.

-In Sampan’s experience, Indigo and AirAsia are the two most reliable domestic airlines in India.
+In Sampan’s experience, Indigo is the most reliable domestic airline in India.
+Note that for most airports in India you need to show your ticket (soft or hard copy) and passport to enter the terminal.
+Have these handy.
 When you are travelling through an airport, allow enough time to complete check-in and security procedures.
 Allow time for transiting between flights if you need to change from international to domestic terminals.

 The U.S. Federal Aviation Administration (FAA) has assessed the Government of India’s Civil Aviation Authority.
 It was assessed as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.